angeloskath/supervised-lda/docs/site/console_applications.md

 ```

 In the case of **fsLDA** we added an additional command, named
 **online_train**.
-This command is used to choose an *online learning method*,
+This command chooses an *online learning method*, namely
-namely instead of using all training data in each Expectation-Maximization
+instead of using all training data in each Expectation-Maximization update, we
-update, we use a mini-batch of the training data to update the parameters
+use a mini-batch of the training data to update the parameters incrementally,
-incrementally.
-The rest of the arguments are explained below:
+using *Stochastic Variational Bayes* for $\beta$ and *Stochastic Gradient
+Descent* for $\eta$.

 - **C**: One of the main contributions of **Fast Supervised LDA (fsLDA)**
   concerns the fact that this variation of LDA is able to adapt the influence